Test vectors and central L-values for GL(2): Local spectral distributions

 so it remains to compute $|T/(T \cap ZK')|$ and $(e',\phi)$.
+(Recall $\chi$ denotes an unramified character.)
 Only the latter computation is involved.
 This requires knowing some facts about values of the Whittaker newform and determining a set of representatives for $T/(T \cap ZK')$.
 We first tackle these two tasks, and then compute $(e',\phi)$, and hence $\~J_\pi(f)$, under our above assumptions.